 Gear, tender, and observed status combinations

-One of the analyses done by the ptest is to compare trip lengths (in days) between monitored and unmonitored trips and determine whether there were significant differences.
-However, these permutation tests do not visually map the data for monitored and tendered states together.
-To accomplish this, a plot of the trip durations for these states is included as Figure 10.
-These plots illustrate that HAL non-tendered trips were shorter in duration when observed, which was also seen in permutation tests.
+One of the analyses done by the Permutationpermutation randomization tests are usedis to compare trip lengths (in days) between monitored and unmonitored trips and determine whether there were significant differences.
+However, these permutation randomization tests do not visually map the data for monitored and tendered states status together.
+To provide a visual representationaccomplish this, a plots of the trip durations for these states arestatuses is included as (Figure 10).
+These plots illustrate that HAL non-tendered trips were shorter in duration when observed, which was also seen in permutation randomization tests.

 Adequacy of the Sample Size